belazr/LumbrJack/README.md

 # LumbrJack
 LumbrJack is a very basic kernel mode logger for 64 bit Windows.
-It currently logs all keystrokes of the keyboard to a text file.
+It currently logs all keystrokes of the keyboard and all left/right mouse clicks with relative coordinates of the cursor to text files.

 It consists of a kernel mode filter driver (using WDM) and a user mode client application to control the driver.